Don't Go Near the Park: Plot

-Millennia later, in 1965, the siblings subsist by stalking young people in a Los Angeles park, consuming their entrails to imbibe their life force.
+Millennia later, in 1965, the siblings subsist by stalking young people in a L.A. park, consuming their entrails to imbibe their life force.
 As the 12,000 years end, Gar plans to conceive a child.
-Using the name Mark, he rents a room in the home of a beautiful young woman, soon marrying her before conceiving a daughter, Bondi.
+Using the name Mark, he rents a room in the home of a beautiful young woman and soon marries her before conceiving a daughter, Bondi.
 Mark becomes obsessed with Bondi's welfare, and his attention to her causes his marriage to disintegrate in the intervening years.
 On Bondi's 16th birthday, Mark gives her an ancient amulet from his mother.
-Bondi's mother leaves the house during the birthday party, abandoning them.
+After promising not to, Bondi's father argues with her mother and leaves the house during the birthday party, abandoning them.

 Bondi subsequently runs away, hitching a ride with three adult male hippies.
 When they attempt to gang rape her in the back of the van, Bondi invokes her father, clutching to the amulet, which begins glowing.
-The van begins to drive out of control, crashing off a rural bridge before bursting into flames; Bondi survives, however, having managed to escape before the crash.
+The van begins to drive out of control, crashing off a rural bridge before bursting into flames; Bondi survives, however, transported away from the crash.
 Bondi wanders into an abandoned house near the park, where Tra, withering from her lack of sustenance, resides in seclusion.
 Bondi is unaware that Tra, who calls herself Patty, is her aunt.
-Tra immediately realizes who Bondi is upon seeing the amulet.
+Tra immediately recognizes Bondi upon seeing the amulet.

 Bondi is met by Nick, an 8-year-old boy who has been taken in by Patty and sees her as a grandmother figure.
 She also meets Cowboy, another runaway who lives there.
-Bondi is initially terrified by Patty's grotesque appearance, but Nick and Cowboy assure her she is harmless.
+Bondi is initially terrified by Patty's grotesque appearance, but Nick and Cowboy assure her that she is harmless and that she uses her appearance to scare other people away.
 Cowboy explains that Patty dons a cloak to appear as a witch and has concocted a tall tale about the land suffering "Petranella's Curse" to keep people away.